 Are you ready to make some healthy Peanut Butter Oat Bars?
 Let's do it!

-Step 1: In a large bowl you'll use your mixer to cream together the peanut butter and brown sugar, then add in the vanilla extract.
+In a large bowl, use a hand-held mixer to cream together the peanut butter and brown sugar, then add the vanilla extract.

-Step 3: Add the milk and mix it together.
+Add the milk and mix it together.
 See?
 The mixture should be coming together.
-It's not super wet, but if you squeeze a chunk of dough you it should hold together.
-You can also taste-test the hell out of the dough at this stage since it doesn't contain any scary raw egg.
+It's not super wet, but if you squeeze a chunk of dough, it should hold together.

-Step 5: This mixture gets pressed into a 9x9 baking pan that you've lined with parchment paper (I love this unbleached parchment).
+This mixture gets pressed into a 9x9 baking pan that you've lined with parchment paper.
 I like to butter the two sides of the pan where the parchment doesn't touch, but that's just me.

 Pro tip!
 We don't want to over-bake these bad boys and dry 'em out, so err on the side of underdone and they'll come out perfect.

-Once the oat bars are baked, you can let them cool in the pan.
-Then I like to slice them up, and drizzle them with dark chocolate.
-This is totally optional, but it makes me feel fancy and I enjoy feeling fancy a lot.
+Once the oat bars are baked, let them cool in the pan.
+Then I like to slice them up and drizzle them with dark chocolate.
+This is totally optional, but it makes me feel fancy, and I enjoy feeling fancy a lot.

 That's it!
 Your peanut butter oat bars are done, and you can sit back with a cup of tea and enjoy a healthy-ish afternoon snack.